mattjr/syntheticcv/readme.md

 in order to get the depth images we could use http://www.cs.tut.fi/kurssit/SGN-5406/vrlab2012/blender-manual.pdf or maybe http://www.blensor.org

-how easy would it be to add distortion models to the camera ?
+How easy would it be to add distortion models to the camera ?

-the data set from the sintel animated movies available [here](http://sintel.is.tue.mpg.de/) has been obtained using a modified version of blender.
+The data set from the sintel animated movies available [here](http://sintel.is.tue.mpg.de/) has been obtained using a modified version of blender.
 Could we reuse their scripts and code with our randomly generated scenes ?
 The paper [here](http://files.is.tue.mpg.de/black/papers/WulffECCVws2012.pdf) describes the methodology and modications than have been done to blender to generate the data, but it seems that the code has not been made publicly available.